 Homework Policy For Mrs. Fields’ Class:

-Your student’s planner must be signed nightly (along with the behavior chart), Monday through Friday.
-Your signature in the planner tells me that you have seen the daily assignment.
-While your signature on the behavior chart shows me you have seen how your child’s behavior was that day.
+Your student’s planner must be signed nightly (along with the behavior chart); Monday through Friday.
+Your signature in the planner tells me that you have seen the daily assignments.
+While your signature on the behavior chart shows me, you have seen how your child’s behavior was that day.
 Planners will be checked every morning for your signatures.
 If the planner and or behavior chart are not signed your student will move to a yellow card; a warning, or reminder.

 Students that do not have an assignment done will move to an orange card in the morning.
 This means that they will serve ten minutes at recess, and they will do the assignment here at school; if possible.
 I will notify you if your child is not turning in their assignments by sending home a pink discipline sheet after each time of missing homework that explains the missing assignment.
 That slip must be signed and returned the next day of school.
 After missing three assignments in a nine- week period and receiving three pink slips your student will serve a lunch detention in the ISS room.
 Every student starts each nine-week grading period with a clean slate.